SwinAkathon/kotlin-workshop/ReadMe.md

 🎓 **Level**: Beginner to Intermediate
 ![](images/workshop-splash.jpg)

-The purpose of this workshop is to teach how to develop Android apps in Kotlin that uses the latest features of the language.
+The purpose of this workshop is to teach how to develop Android apps in Kotlin that uses the **modern features** of the language.

 The original target audience of the workshop are students participating in [Akathon4AIoT](https://fb.me/e/3zDMO0U1l) at Swinburne Vietnam.
 More generally, however, the workshop would be suitable for anyone who:
 - has a basic knowledge in Kotlin and